AaTekle/Body-Language-Decoder/README.md

 ## Technical Overview of Mediapipe
 ![MediaPipe](https://editor.analyticsvidhya.com/uploads/53474logo_horizontal_color.png)
 Mediapipe, developed by Google, is a Computer Vision library that provides a pre-trained models for various computer vision tasks, e.g. facial landmark detection.
 It allowed me to easily extract facial landmarks from images / video streams, enabling accurate tracking of key points on the face, such as eyes, nose, mouth, and eyebrows.
-This library forms the backbone of this project, enabling me to analyze and interpret facial expressions.
+This library allows me to analyze and interpret facial expressions.

 ## Creating the Dataset